-This means that every boarder is known and cared for and close-knit friendships can be formed.
+SMALL BOARDING COMMUNITYThis means that every boarder is known and cared for, and close-knit friendships can be formed.

-Our boarders benefit from some of the most spectacular views of the Sydney Harbour.
-Our boarding residences are surrounded by tranquil waters – on the doorstep of the harbour and just a short distance to the beach.
+LOCATIONOur boarders benefit from some of the most spectacular views of the Sydney Harbour and are surrounded by tranquil waters just a short distance to the beach.
 The city, shops and amenities are easily accessible.

-The Year 12 prefect positions of Head Boarder and Deputy Boarder play a vital role in leading the Boarding community.
+LEADERSHIP OPPORTUNITIESThe Year 12 prefect positions of Head and Deputy Boarder play a vital role in leading the boarding community.
 Two representatives from each year group are elected as members of the Boarding Advisory Team that meets regularly to discuss ideas and issues raised by boarders.
-There are many other leadership opportunities for boarding that include: buddies, Prep mentors and the Big Sister Program.
+Additional boarding leadership opportunities include: buddies, Prep mentors and the Big Sister Program.

-Boarders can access many of the School’s facilities including the Music Centre, swimming pool, tennis courts and the Bain Library.
+FACILITIESBoarders can access many of the School’s facilities including the Music Centre, swimming pool, tennis courts and the Senior School Library.